webplatform/docs-wpd/Creating_API_pages/index.md

 {{TODO|The API_Object template needs an '''Applies to''' field to which the summary table in the API_Listing page can refer to list all of the objects in the API listing page.}}

-{{TODO|In the API_Object template, '''Subclass of''' should be changed to '''Inherits from"" for greater accuracy and clarity.}}
+{{TODO|In the API_Object template, '''Subclass of''' should be changed to '''Inherits from''' for greater accuracy and clarity.}}

 ==Intermediate pages==